 “Like the Mona Lisa only better,” I found written in my travel notebook.
 Painted in 1665 by Johannes Vermeer (and brought to the big screen by Colin Firth and Scarlett Johansson), the Girl sparkles in a way the Mona Lisa doesn’t.
 It’s also a lot more pleasant to visit her.

 While the Maritshuis does have security (be prepared to leave belongings in lockers), I’ve visited three times, now, and each time there was only one other person in the room.

 If you’re short on time, you can usually race through and be out in less than an hour but it’s full of other masters, too, so spend more time there if you can.
 Unless you’ve studied Fine Art, it’s probably a good idea to walk around with a guide.

 It’s no exaggeration to say that the Peace Palace at the Hague is the international symbol of peace through justice.
-You won’t find war criminals here (they’re taken to the edges of town) but there are big cases going on that involve disputes between states.
+You won’t find war criminals here (they’re taken to the edges of town at the International Criminal Court) but there are big cases going on that involve disputes between states.

-Despite this high profile, it is possible to visit and it’s worth it to see the gifts provided from countries around the world and to soak in the sense of diplomacy at the highest level before war.
+Despite this high profile, it is possible to visit and it’s worth it to see the gifts provided from countries around the world and to soak in the sense of diplomacy at the highest level.